mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 128 - Non English Coding/readme.md

 // This is the standard set

 var moreElements = new MultiConjunto();
-// We defined a multiset in Spanish
+// You defined a multiset in Spanish
 // because we are extending the domain

 moreElements.agregar('hello');